Joshua-Levine/Joshua-Levine/README.md

 - Familiar with **Madcap Flare**
 - A capable creator of **2d and 3d graphics**
 - Happy to edit **video content**
-- currently **looking to join your team**
+- currently **ready to join your team**

-You can see examples of my professional work on this site, and check me out on [LinkedIn](https://www.linkedin.com/in/j-levine/).
-You can reach me through Github or LinkedIn, or send me a whatsapp at zero five eight six eight five one seven two five.
+You can see examples of my professional work on this site or check out employment history  on [LinkedIn](https://www.linkedin.com/in/j-levine/).
+I am reachable through Github or LinkedIn, or send you can send me a whatsapp at zero five eight six eight five one seven two five.
+I look forward to hearing from you.

 <!--
 **Joshua-Levine/Joshua-Levine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.